-(first posted 8/4/12) The world was once a very different place.
+(first posted 8/4/2012) The world was once a very different place.
 Automotive scale has changed dramatically, more in terms of height than length.
 Sure, American cars were long in the sixties, but they weren’t three times as tall as an MG Midget.
 Stature is everything now; just ask the young guys yearning for some in their jacked-up F350s with giant exhaust stacks.
 Did men have more self confidence in themselves and their bodies fifty years ago?
 Can you even imagine a car company using the word “Midget” nowadays?
-Folks seem to have forgotten the old expression: “It’s not how big it is, it’s all in how you use it”.

-The Brits knew how.
-Thanks to taxes, narrow roads and lower incomes, midgets were a way of life.
+Thanks to taxes, narrow roads and lower incomes, midgets were a way of life in Great Britain.
 And the Midget name was a proud tradition at MG, used continuously for almost thirty years by their sports cars (like this M-Type), except for the larger or more exotic ones like the Magnette.
 Strictly speaking, the TD and TF were still Midgets, in MG-speak.
 But with the arrival of the new MGA, the Midget name went into hiatus, albeit briefly.

 That rightful inheritor would have been the 1958 Austin Healey Sprite, known as “Frogeye” in the UK and “Bugeye” in the US.
 A brilliant update on the idea of the minimalistic sport car, the Sprite’s production in Abingdon, MG’s home plant, and its success almost assured that MG would shoehorn in on the action.